cupnoodle/fluffyes/45-current-location.md

+## Retrieving user current location

-After ensuring the location services is enabled and the authorization status is authorized, we can start to request location by calling **locationManager.requestLocation()** (one-time delivery of location data),
+After ensuring the location services is enabled and the authorization status is authorized, we can start to request location by calling **locationManager.requestLocation()** (one-time delivery of location data), or have an ongoing stream of location updates using **locationManager.startUpdatingLocation()**.

+Both of these methods will instruct the iOS device to retrieve its current location data, and once the location data is retrieved, the delegate method **didUpdateLocations locations:** will be called.
+The difference is that .requestLocation() will only call the `didUpdateLocations locations:` once , whereas .startUpdatingLocation() will keep on calling `didUpdateLocations locations:` every few seconds / whenever there's location change of the device until you stop it by calling locationManager.stopUpdatingLocation.